Hamtech-ai/InsightiFi/README.md

 - **Volatility Indicator**: Bollinger Bands (BB).
 - **Other Features**: Calendar, Candlestick, Individual and Non-Individual Trades, Price Based Ratios, Daily Return (DR), Daily Logarithmic Return (DLR), Cumulative Return (CR).

 A two-class classification has been considered to be the best approach to the project.
-Using the **zigzag** indicator, data is labeled.
-On days where the slope of the zigzag line is positive, all those trading days are considered to be buy positions (+1).
-In reverse, when the slope is negative, all those trading days are considered to be sell positions (-1). **Random forests** are currently being used as the model and by using the **Bayesian** method, the hyperparameters of this model are optimized.
+Data is labeled using the **zigzag** indicator.
+The days where the slope of the zigzag line is positive, all those trading days are considered to be buy positions (+1).
+In contrast, when the slope is negative, all those trading days are considered to be sell positions (-1). **Random forests** are currently being used as the model and the hyperparameters of the model are optimized by using the **Bayesian** method.

 An API is available to access the model's output, which is a probability between zero and one on all trading days.
 This application is dockerized, and its flow diagram is as follows: